-I write the previous two sentences as a prelude of sorts, to reminder everyone that we are all travelers and sojourners on a quest to find home.
-Yet I know that my pains are mitigated by the fact that at least I knew home—I know the soils from which my roots come from.
-I am lucky in this way, and so are many of you reading this, because I can point to a map and say “this is where I my ancestors were born”.
+I write the previous two paragraphs as a prelude of sorts, to remind everyone that we are all travelers and sojourners on a quest to find a home.
+Yet I know that my pains are mitigated by the fact that at least I knew home—I know the soils from which my roots come.
+I am lucky in this way, and so are many of you reading this, because I can point to a map and say “this is where my ancestors were born”.
 For others, the journey is much more painful than the occasional sadness that creeps up in my soul when I miss home.
-For tens of millions of “African-Americans” who are the decedents of ancestors stolen from the land of humanity’s inception, the sedet their ancestors endured did not end at Ellis Island or at air ports but in chains and savage oppression.
+For tens of millions of “African-Americans” who are the decedents of ancestors stolen from the land of humanity’s inception, the sedet their ancestors endured did not end at Ellis Island or at airports but in chains and savage oppression.
 Bob Marley’s song “Buffalo Soldier” wafts through my mind as I write this article, especially the verse where he spoke of the misfortunes of millions as he sang “stolen from Africa, brought to America, fighting on arrival, fighting for survival”.

 “Where justice is denied, where poverty is enforced, where ignorance prevails, and where any one class is made to feel that society is an organized conspiracy to oppress, rob and degrade them, neither persons nor property will be safe.” ~ Frederick Douglass

 If you appreciated this article and believe in empowering truly independent journalists who can discuss these weighty issues that splinter society and expose the organized lies of conventional wisdom, consider contributing on my behalf and empowering my work.